Cuban medical internationalism: Defection of Cuban medical professionals

 In the summer of 2000, two Cuban doctors working in Zimbabwe denounced the Cuban government and declared their intention to defect to Canada.
-After submitting their applications they were assigned to a Zimbabwean refugee camp near Harare.
+After submitting their applications, they were assigned to a Zimbabwean refugee camp near Harare.
 The doctors left the camp nine days later, unaware that this was illegal under Zimbabwean law.
 Zimbabwean police arrested the doctors and took them to the O. R. Tambo International Airport in South Africa for deportation back to Cuba.
-The doctors gave a note to the flight attendants stating that they were being kidnapped, leading South African authorities to demand the doctors and police return to Zimbabwe.
+The doctors gave a note to the flight attendants stating that they were being kidnapped, leading South African authorities to demand that the doctors and police return to Zimbabwe.
 The pair were briefly imprisoned upon returning to Harare but were allowed to continue their refugee application process.
 They fled to Sweden in July and eventually received asylum in the United States.
 The case drew attention from the international press and the United Nations High Commissioner for Refugees criticized Zimbabwe for violating the rights of the doctors as refugees.
 A spokesperson for the Cuban government said Cuba was not involved in the attempted deportation and has no "authority to extract people from one country and take them to another".

 According to a 2007 paper published in The Lancet medical journal, "growing numbers of Cuban doctors sent overseas to work are defecting to the USA", some via Colombia, where they have sought temporary asylum.
 In February 2007, at least 38 doctors were requesting asylum in the U.S. embassy in Bogotá after asylum was denied by the Colombian government.
 Cuban doctors who defected said that they were monitored by "minders" and subject to curfew.

 Cuban Medical Professional Parole program

 In August 2006 the United States under George W. Bush created the Cuban Medical Professional Parole program (CMPP), specifically targeting Cuban medical personnel and encouraging them to defect while working outside Cuba.
 From an estimated 40,000 eligible medical personnel, over 1000 had entered the United States under the program by October 2007, according to the chief of staff for U.S. Rep. Lincoln Díaz-Balart.
 By 2017, more than 7000 had entered the program.
+An estimated 2% of Cuban medical personnel defected between 2006 to 2017.
 The promised fast-track visa was not always forthcoming, with at least one applicant having to wait a year for his visa; although according to Julio César Alfonso of the Cuban dissident organisation "Outside the Barrio," the U.S. government has rejected only a handful of the hundreds of applications for visas.
 Critics of the US program described it as "immoral" because it takes medical professionals from the world's poorest nations to one of the world's wealthiest nations.
 On 12 January 2017, President Obama announced the end of the program, saying that both Cuba and the US work to "combat diseases that endanger the health and lives of our people.
 By providing preferential treatment to Cuban medical personnel, the medical parole program contradicts those efforts, and risks harming the Cuban people".